jsummers/imageworsener/readme.txt

     "jpeg:arith": When writing a JPEG file, use arithmetic coding instead of Huffman coding.
 This reduces the file size by about 5 to 10% for free, but many image viewers don't support JPEG files with arithmetic coding.
+    "jpeg:bgycc": Enable libjpeg's "big gamut YCC" mode.
+(For experimental use only.)
+    "jpeg:block=<n>": Set the DCT block size.
+Valid values are 1 to 16.
+(For experimental use only.)
     "jpeg:colortype=<name>": Suggest the color type to use for the output image.
 This option is recommended for experts only.
       JPEG color types: